28 FEBRUARY 2025

 Senior Managing Director, Director of Portfolio Management

-Franklin Templeton's association with India dates back almost 3 decades as an investor.
-As part of the group's major thrust on investing in markets around the world, the India office was set up in 1996.
-Our team has about 30 years of experience investing in India.
-I was employed as a portfolio manager at Pioneer ITI, which was acquired by Franklin Templeton in 2002.
-At Pioneer ITI, I was part of the investment team who designed the investment philosophy and process behind the Franklin India Equity strategy in the mid 1990s, which we have adhered to ever since.
+Our team has over 30 years of experience investing in Indian equities.
+I joined as a portfolio manager at Pioneer ITI, which was acquired by Franklin Templeton in 2002.
+At Pioneer ITI, I helped design the investment philosophy and process behind the Franklin India Equity strategy in the mid-1990s – a framework we’ve consistently followed ever since.

 Investors are beginning to take note of India as a pivotal player in emerging market equities.
 Let’s take a closer look at some of the big picture themes driving inflows into India mutual funds and India ETFs